xavierbatistafernandes/Video-Poker/README.md

 jar -cmf <manifest> videopoker.jar <compiled sources>
 ```

 - `<manifest>` is the MANIFEST.
 It is a file where you indicate the class containing the main method you want to run.
-In this context: `Main-Class: SRC.main.Main`.
+In this context: `Main-Class: main.Main`.
 The MANIFEST should have no other character/text, it is space- and case-sensitive, and it **must end with a blank line (\n)**.
 - `<compiled sources>` are all the `.class` files that your program uses.
 Optionally, you can also include the program's `.java` files.